 - Does this language sound genuine?

-During this brainstorming meeting, have someone (we highly recommend that you the candidate are not tasked with this job) jot down every item that folks blurt out, either on a giant white erase board or google doc if meeting virtually.
+During this brainstorming meeting, have someone (we highly recommend that you the candidate are not tasked with this job) jot down every item that folks blurt out, either on a giant white-erase board or Google doc if meeting virtually.
 Invite your team to share any and all thoughts- the more the better.
 Honest opinions from your group will serve as a model of what other voters may think, so their feedback is valuable.
-What you want are instinct reactions to these questions as well as thoughts that may come with time, so make this a living document and return to it a couple days later if need be.
+What you want are instinct reactions to these questions as well as thoughts that may come with time, so make this a living document and return to it a couple of days later if need be.
 Once all the answers are placed, look for themes.
 Perhaps your team was able to shed light on your strengths in a way you hadn’t previously considered, or maybe they are just really good at coming up with synonyms for words that otherwise seem boring or overused.

 Coming up with a slogan can be a fun process and serve as a chance to be creative while also sticking to the fundamental values of your campaign message.
 Take your time and make sure you land on one that will meet your needs for the entire duration of the campaign- after all, you will be using it potentially daily!